inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 **Confirmation bias** is about being deaf to everything that contradicts your beliefs.
 Your mind has been made up.
 This is unchangeable.
 It is

-> the tendency to search for, interpret, favor, and recall information in a way that confirms that confirms or supports one's prior beliefs or values.
+> the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's prior beliefs or values.
 <figcaption>
 &mdash; Wikipedia: Confirmation bias
 </figcaption>

-**Accessibility bias** is to truly, really truly trust your gut. _"I saw the problem and the first thing I thought of was Y, so Y must be the best solution."_ It's a cognitive bias, where people trust that
+**Accessibility bias** is to truly, really truly trust your gut. _"When I saw the problem the first thing I thought of was Y, so Y must be the best solution."_ It's a cognitive bias, where people trust that

 > if something can be recalled, it must be important, or at least more important than alternative solutions not as readily recalled, is inherently biased toward recently acquired information.
 <figcaption>
 &mdash; Wikipedia: Availability heuristic
 </figcaption>

+## All social activities are deeply affected by cognitive biases

+IT work is just as social as it is technical.

+**We love to forget that software engineering combines the individual and the collective**.

+There are 2 distinct phases in creating software: one is solitary and the other is social.

+The solitary phase is the physical action of writing words into code, it is about **pouring our technical knowledge into a solution**.
+We do this alone with our thoughts and our screens.

-**We love to forget that software engineering combines the individual and the collective**, there are (most often) 2 steps in creating software.
-First, **we pour our technical knowledge into a solution**, alone with our thoughts and screens.
-But right after the code is written, **we go out into the collective to defend it, in the form of PR reviews**, meetings and discussions.
-The probability that we fail to solve the original problem is just as high at the first stage (creating a technical solution) as it is at the second stage (defending the solution in front of out peers).
+The social phase is about the meetings and discussions that precede and also follow the solitary phase.
+Before we write some code, we often talk about it, about the expanse of the problem and the options for solutions.
+And after we write the code **we go out into the collective to defend it, in the form of PR reviews**.

+The probability that we fail to solve the original problem is just as high at the solitary stage (creating a technical solution) as it is at the social stage (defending the solution in front of out peers).

-Our work is as social as it is technical, and all social activities are deeply affected by cognitive biases.
+And as soon as people talk about what the think, cognitive biases are immediately present.

 Let’s look at how we fall prey to them in software development.

-## A bias for me, a bias for you
+## Laser-focused on (only) what is immediately accessible

 When asked to start a new project, **which framework do we choose?
 A known one, of course.** Preferably one we've used before.
 We are hardly going to go researching for a new framework.